 If you’d like to go straight to our Homemade Ice Cream in a Bag recipe, use the following link, or read along to find out more about this fun method of making ice cream.

-What Is “Ice Cream in a Bag” — and Why It Works
+What Is “Ice Cream in a Bag” — And How Does It Work?

 It’s kitchen chemistry and dessert — what’s not to love?
 And it’s a fun, interactive way to make small batches of fresh ice cream right at home.